 Policy Development, Research and Publications

 UMHAN is at the forefront of developing policy and practice around mental health across the sector and members regularly contribute to new research, papers and publications.
 As an organisation, UMHAN is regularly asked to articulate its views on issues relevant to student mental health.
 Members therefore have both the opportunity to contribute to these developments and access to a wealth of professional experience, expertise and guidance from across the sector.
-This work is designed to be used as a resource by Mental Health Advisers and their institutions.
 Research and publications are available in the member’s only area of the UMHAN website.

 Benefits of membership for Higher Education institutions

-Membership of UMHAN will provide your institution with a very cost-effective means of contributing towards continued professional development of staff in demanding roles.
-Options of both individual and institutional membership packages are available to new and existing members.
+Alongside the benefits listed above, UMHAN membership provides institutions with a very cost-effective means of contributing towards the continued professional development of staff in demanding roles.
 Further information is available on membership fees and how to apply.

-Mental Health Advisers often feel isolated from professional support, whilst trying to undertake extremely challenging roles.
-UMHAN goes some way to addressing the duty of care which an institution has towards an individual performing such a role.
+Mental Health practitioners often feel isolated from professional support, whilst undertaking extremely challenging roles.
+Membership of UMHAN goes some way to addressing the duty of care which an institution has towards staff members performing such a role.

-UMHAN is a national organisation, at the forefront of providing support to students with mental health difficulties; professional membership to UMHAN demonstrates institutional commitment to supporting students with mental health difficulties and promoting wellbeing across its university
+UMHAN is a national organisation, at the forefront of providing support to students with mental health conditions; professional membership to UMHAN demonstrates institutional commitment to supporting students with mental health conditions and promoting wellbeing across its university

-- An active email discussion forum where members can share experiences and expertise.
+- An active online discussion forum where members can share experiences and expertise

-- Quarterly members meetings, which include guest speakers, training, and networking and development opportunities.
+- Members meetings, which include guest speakers, training, and networking and development opportunities.

-- Access to member’s only area (login required) on the UMHAN website containing workshop/ training resources; publications, guidance and position statements; self-help apps, books and useful resources; tools and templates and much more…
+- Access to members only area on the UMHAN website containing workshop/ training resources; publications, guidance and position statements; self-help apps, books and useful resources; tools and templates and much more…